PN-Tester/Nuance/README.md

 1. Select the text on screen you wish to transform
 2. Click the extension icon to open extension pop-up
 3. Select either BOLD or ITALICS button
-4. The selected text is now replaced with the appropriate version in unicode
+4. The selected text is now replaced with the appropriate unicode
+5. Send the modified message using the native platform

 This tool will have additonal functionality added periodically.